MCT Oil vs. MCT Oil Powder: How to Pick the Best Fat-Burning Supplement

 So, MCT oil supplements are an easy way to add more ketones to your diet.
 But in terms of MCT oil powder vs. MCT oil, which supplement reigns supreme?

 The difference between MCT oil powder and MCT oil

 With MCT oil, what you see is what you get.
 It doesn’t require a carrier oil or extra additives.
-For instance, Bulletproof Brain Octane Oil is 100% triple-distilled C8 MCT oil.
-It’s expeller-pressed, not mixed with any unnecessary chemicals, and sourced completely from coconuts.
+For instance, Bulletproof Brain Octane C8 MCT Oil is triple-distilled C8 MCT oil.
+It’s expeller-pressed, sourced completely from coconuts and not mixed with any unnecessary chemicals.